K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

   end
 end
 ```
-※In Bunny 2.2.x and later driver versions, if you do not specify a path for TLS/SSLCA, the default path is used.
+※In Bunny 2.2.x and later driver versions, if you do not specify a path for TLS/SSL CA, the default path is used.
 Ex) Ubuntu/Debian : /etc/ssl/certs/ca-certificates.crt

 2)	./app/controllers/status_controller.rb service connection class call
 ```